ChiamakaObitube/SCACloudSchool/week3/README.md

 * Confirmed that the server is up and running by using the command ``` node index.js ```

 ### Add MYSQL database connection
+* installed MYSQL using the command npm i mysql